t-rappos/auction-system/README.md

 #### 3.3.13 Sell item
 - Purpose: Allow user to sell item for profit
-- Trigger/Precondition: User is logged in, user has item to be sold
+- Trigger/Precondition: User is logged in, user has item to be sold, item exists, item is owned by seller
 - Frequency: 0 - 50 times per session per user
 - Critical: 300+ times per session per user
 - Subtasks | Solution